This section covers how to deploy the Oblique Viewer for Nearmap Widget, including configuring for use.

 There is more information about the API setting in the following section.
 See Nearmap API Key.

-You can now follow the steps to configure the widget as you would like it to be used by your organisation.
+You can now follow the steps to configure the widget as you would like it to be used by your organization.

 Configuring the Widget

-Once the widget has been added to your organisation's ArcGIS platform, as administrator you can change some of the default settings to better customise the widget for your organisation's needs.
+Once the widget has been added to your organization's ArcGIS platform, as administrator you can change some of the default settings to better customize the widget for your organization's needs.

 This widget can be set to open automatically when an app starts.
 Click the Do not open this widget when the app starts button on the widget to turn on the option to open the widget automatically.
 (For widgets you need to add to the app first, you can make this setting after configuring the widget.)